phi19/MapEditor/README.md

 A VERY simplified "paint" made with Simple Graphics Library from <Academia de Código_>, after 4 weeks of learning Java.

 ## Instructions
-You start with a auto-generated grid with as many squares as you want by side (be careful: too many squares can overload the program).
-You can also choose if it shows limits.
+The program starts with a squared grid with as many squares as side length as the user wishes (be careful: too many squares can overload the program).
+The user can also choose to see limits around each square.
 Then, a green square appears in the upper left corner.
-That's you! (no offense).
+That's the user! (no offense).

 ## Controls
 **ARROW KEYS** : *Move the green square*